-Your belief in human rights for all, forever, can live on.
+Your belief in human rights for all can live on for future generations.

-Join us as a Human Rights Guardian by leaving a gift in your Will to Amnesty International, and help build a world in which human rights are respected for generations to come.
+Join us as a Human Rights Guardian and leave a legacy gift in your Will to Amnesty International Canada.
+You can help build a lasting legacy of equality, justice and freedom of expression for the world.

 Legacy Marketing and Donor Care